Convoy QP 1: Operation EJ

-Three Albacores found a merchant ship in Glomfjord and hit it with two bombs, setting it on fire.
-The Albacores bombed overhead cable pylons on Grond Island, damaging them and bombed a ship in Bodø to no effect.
-There was some light anti-aircraft fire and all the aircraft returned safely.
+Three Albacores found a merchant ship in Glomfjord, hit it with two bombs and set it on fire.
+The Albacores bombed cable pylons on Grond Island, damaging them and bombed a ship in Bodø to no effect.
+There was some light anti-aircraft fire but the aircraft returned safely.
 Later in the morning, eight Albacores took off carrying bombs and found two large merchant ships escorted by two flak ships.
-Aircraft from 817 NAS attacked, 10 nmi north of Bodø, combining low-altitude and low dive-bombing for no loss.
+Aircraft from 817 NAS attacked 10 nmi north of Bodø, combining low-altitude and low dive-bombing for no loss.
 One ship was sunk and two Albacores crashed on landing, one having been damaged by anti-aircraft fire wounding the Telegraphist Air Gunner.
 No Luftwaffe aircraft were seen, bearing out intelligence reports that Luftflotte 5 in Norway had been depleted by the campaign against the USSR.
 The ships reached Scapa Flow late on 10 October.